BIPOC Psychotherapy, Psychiatry, and Assessment Services

 4. Therapeutic reach, including whether telehealth services are available and where

-Above all, remember that the most important goal is to find a therapist who listens, respects, and understands you.
+Above all, remember that the most important goal is to find a professional who listens, respects, and understands you.

 Ask Relevant Questions

-Once you've narrowed down potential clinicians that seem like a good fit for your needs, ask the following questions to help further guide your choice:
+Once you've narrowed down potential clinicians who seem like a good fit for your needs, ask the following questions to help further guide your choice:

 • Have you treated others like me or received cultural competency training for mental health for Black people, Indigenous populations, and people of color?